stefdasca/statement-translator/Kilonova/0700-0799/Processed_0784.md

-Certainly!
-Here is the translated competitive programming problem statement:

----

 A natural number $N$ composed of $m$ digits and all the $m - 1$ numbers that can be successively formed starting from the initial number $N$ are considered by moving the most significant digit of the current combination to its end, as can be seen from the examples below.